MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/business-performance-planning/ About-BPP.md

 |           | 1000         | Bike         | 7/1/2022   | Oregon trails     |
 |           | 1000         | Bike         | 7/1/2022   | Joe’s bikes       |

-When reviewing the data above the Sales director can utilize the dimensions that were created in planning to slice their data by territory, product, and date in Power BI.
+When reviewing the data above, the sales director can utilize the dimensions that were created in planning to slice their data by territory, product, and date in Power BI.
 This enables the sales director to understand trends and prepare a plan that takes into account any trends or outliers.

-To identify patterns and to filter data, I need to ensure that I have a dimension that maps to the sales data in table 1.
-Therefore, I should have the following dimensions defined for the cube: Territory, Product, Time, and Customer and my sales data (fact data) needs to contain the details for Territory, Product, Time, and Customer.
+To identify patterns and to filter data, users need to ensure that there's a dimension that maps to the sales data in table 1.
+The following dimensions should be defined for the cube:
+ - territory
+ - product
+ - time
+ - customer

+ The sales data (fact data) needs to contain the details for:
+  - territory
+  - product
+  - time
+  - customer

-As part of the planning process the sales director will want to look at the sales fact data and start to build out a plan of what they think will happen in the upcoming year.
-As part of this process the sales data can be copied into a new scenario called ‘Sales Plan’.
-This will give the organization a starting point for creating a sales plan for the upcoming year.
+As part of the planning process, the sales director wants to look at the sales fact data and start to build out a plan of what they think will happen in the upcoming year.
+As part of this process, the sales data can be copied into a new scenario called **Sales plan**.
+This gives the organization a starting point for creating a sales plan for the upcoming year.
 For example, by reviewing their actuals, they can plan for a spike in sales in the summer and decline in sales in the winter.
 By having the ability to filter and group the data by the dimensions above, they can build a plan based on the insights that the data is giving them.

+## Configuring and using planning
-## The process of configuring and using planning involves the following tasks:
+The process of configuring and using planning involves the following tasks:

-Create dimensions
+ - Create dimensions

-Create cube
+ - Create cube

-Load fact data into cube
+ - Load fact data into cube

-Connect Power BI to data
+ - Connect Power BI to data

-Install planning visuals
+ - Install planning visuals

-Configure visuals
+ - Configure visuals

 Secure by dimension or cube (available in a later release)